 Here you will find a statue depicting a legendary Helvetian hero equipped with his crossbow: Guillaume Tell.
 In this ancient city centre square, just a stone's throw from the Church of St. Francis, Montbenon Esplanade offers you an extraordinary range of environments along a stretch of entirely flat ground covering more than half a kilometre, a novelty in Lausanne!

 This site offers a further ample overview of the lakeand on the Alps, which becomes even more impressive the closer you approach.
 With such scenery, the name “Belvedere College” must have come as a natural and obvious choice for the college located on your right.
+At the bottom of Chemin des Croix-Rouges, take a right, then cross the bridge on your left that straddles the railway tracks.
+Then keep straight on, continuing along the Chemin du Languedoc path.
+After a few minutes and before a down slope, turn right to enter a small park planted with vines.

 In the heart of the urban area, discover a unique vineyard.
 Finish by taking in the view from the hill in the botanical gardens.
 At the heart of the urban area, this council-owned vineyard is one of a kind.
 It reminds us that for many centuries the lower part of the city was thickly planted with vines.